wallarm/product-documentation/include/waf/installation/cdn-node/cdn-node-troubleshooting.md

 If the Wallarm CNAME record is propagated, the response will contain the `section-io-*` headers.

-If the CNAME record is not propagated for more than 24 hours, please check your domain provider successfully updated DNS records.
-If so but the **Not propagated yet** status is still displayed in Wallarm Console, please contact the [Wallarm technical support](mailto:support@wallarm.com).
+If the CNAME record is not propagated for more than 24 hours, please check that your domain provider successfully updated the DNS records.
+If so, but the **Not propagated yet** status is still displayed in Wallarm Console, please contact the [Wallarm technical support](mailto:support@wallarm.com).

 ### The CDN node is highlighted in red in the **Nodes** section.
 What does it mean?